leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 #### How to:

-1. Create a shapefile named structures.shp
+1. Create a point shapefile named structures.shp

 2. Fields: